kbrugh/meditation/README.md

 Additionally, *at the very least* we know placebos ARE a verifiable reality.
 That fact itself is completely fascinating and worthy of more attention.

-Personally, I have always been (and continue to be) a huge fan of the scientific method.
+Personally, I have always been (and continue to be) a loyal fan of the scientific method.
 However, when it comes to advancing practical neurotechnology, let's all just admit we are still in the early stages of gathering knowledge, trying things out, and pursuing through further exploration and expirimentation.
+Yes - this algorithm and the scientific understanding underpinning it is currently incomplete.
 Why preclude the development of potentially paradigm-shifting tools just because we're still learning?
-If I were to entertain a perspective counter to popular science, it would be influenced by the ideas of epistemological anarchism.
+If I were to entertain a perspective counter to popular science, it would be influenced by the interesting ideas of epistemological anarchism.
 As the scientific philosopher P.K.
 Feyerabend says in Against Method, "anything goes." *That said*... most of the time **science rules**, so if you know something relevent to the proper use of visual brainwave entrainment and/or have ideas on how to improve the programming/functionality, please contribute!

 https://en.wikipedia.org/wiki/Placebo
 https://en.wikipedia.org/wiki/Thomas_Kuhn